SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Introduction

 \section{Introduction}

 Sparse matrix-dense matrix multiplication (SpMM) is a fundamental operation across numerous computational domains.
 In high-performance computing, SpMM serves as a critical building block for applications including graph algorithms~\cite{tiskin2001all, brock2024rdma} and block iterative solvers~\cite{o1980block, grimes1994shifted, sadkane1993block, gutknecht2007block}.
-In deep learning, SpMM has become the core computational kernel in Graph Neural Networks (GNNs), where it implements message-passing operations~\cite{gilmer2017neural} in widely-used frameworks such as PyTorch Geometric~\cite{fey2019fast} and Deep Graph Library~\cite{wang2019deep}.
-Beyond these domains, SpMM also plays an important role in recommendation systems~\cite{he2017neural} and knowledge graph embeddings~\cite{wang2017knowledge}.
+In deep learning, SpMM has become the core computational kernel in Graph Neural Networks (GNNs), where it implements message-passing operations~\cite{gilmer2017neural} in widely used frameworks such as PyTorch Geometric~\cite{fey2019fast} and Deep Graph Library~\cite{wang2019deep}.
+Beyond these domains, SpMM also plays an important role in recommendation systems~\cite{he2017neural} and knowledge graphs~\cite{wang2017knowledge}.

-Beyond its broad applicability, that motivates extensive single node SpMM optimizations~\cite{gale2020sparse, ye2023sparsetir, fan2024dtc, wang2023tc, pang2024row}, optimizing distributed SpMM is essential for handling sparse matrices that exceed single-processor memory capacity.
-For example, finite element simulations routinely generate matrices with millions of degrees of freedom \cite{schenk2004solving}, and graph analytics on social networks and web graphs process adjacency matrices containing billions of nodes and edges \cite{hu2020ogb, snapnets, leskovec2016snap}.
+Beyond its broad applicability, which motivates extensive single-node SpMM optimizations~\cite{gale2020sparse, ye2023sparsetir, fan2024dtc, wang2023tc, pang2024row}, optimizing distributed SpMM is essential for handling sparse matrices that exceed single-processor memory capacity.
+For example, finite element simulations generate matrices with millions of degrees of freedom~\cite{schenk2004solving}, and graph analytics on social networks and web graphs process adjacency matrices containing billions of nodes and edges~\cite{hu2020ogb, snapnets, leskovec2016snap}.
 Such scale necessitates efficient distributed SpMM implementations.

 Achieving this efficiency, however, is hindered by communication overhead.
-As input matrices are distributed across processors, each processor must fetch remote matrix blocks during computation \cite{koanantakool2016communication, block2024two, acer2016improving, abubaker2024spcomm3d}.
-This bottleneck is particularly severe in strong-scaling scenarios such as distributed GNN training, where communication consumes up to 83.3\% of execution time on 100 Nvidia V100 GPUs \cite{tripathy2020reducing} and 85.7\% on 192 GPUs \cite{brock2024rdma}.
-This problem intensifies in modern GPU clusters where computational throughput far exceeds inter-node communication bandwidth \cite{brock2024rdma, tripathy2020reducing, mukhopadhyay2024sparsity, selvitopi2021distributed}.
+As input matrices are distributed across processors, each processor must fetch remote matrix blocks during computation~\cite{koanantakool2016communication, block2024two, acer2016improving, abubaker2024spcomm3d}.
+This bottleneck is particularly severe in strong-scaling scenarios such as distributed GNN training, where communication consumes up to 83.3\% of execution time on 100 NVIDIA V100 GPUs~\cite{tripathy2020reducing} and 85.7\% on 192 GPUs~\cite{brock2024rdma}.
+This problem intensifies in modern GPU clusters where computational throughput far exceeds inter-node communication bandwidth~\cite{brock2024rdma, tripathy2020reducing, mukhopadhyay2024sparsity, selvitopi2021distributed}.